General intelligence measured by valid IQ has been defined in many different ways (review). It can be defined as follows:

 Software has now been developed for selectively targeting working memory circuitry, resulting in long-term neuroplasticity changes increasing short-term memory capacity, problem solving ability, self-control and overall IQ.
 This software is often based on a training exercise called the n-back.

 A large-scale review published in 2011 on the effectiveness of n-back working memory training concludes:

 “core working memory training studies seem to produce far-reaching transfer effects, likely because they target domain-general mechanisms of working memory.
 The results of individual studies encourage optimism regarding the value of working memory training as a tool for general cognitive enhancement.”

 Does working memory training work?
 Psychon Bull Rev 2011

 In choosing an n-back working memory training application, ensure that you have a version the incorporates interference control training, and executive function (e.g. attention control) training.
 Recent research (article 1, article 2) show that there is a crucial link between intelligence and working memory is in interference control – the ability to filter out distracting information that attracts your attention.
 This is an executive function.
 N-back training programs on the market do often do not incorporate this feature.

-i3 Mindware incorporates interference control and implements the most scientifically optimized version of this type of working memory training.
-For a less intensive program, you may also consider BrainHQ, and Brain Workshop.
+i3 Mindware incorporates interference control as well as ‘gating’ based executive control training, and implements the most scientifically optimized version of this type of working memory training.

 2. Nootropics (‘Smart Drugs’)